Let’s be honest – if you run a B2C WooCommerce store and you don’t currently sell gift cards, this is the right time to get started.

 The great thing about the free plugins available on WordPress.org is that you can test them out without having to buy the premium version.

-Once you’ve found that the free plugin works and suits you, you might want to investigate if it’s worth investing into a proper “gift card engine”.
+Once you’ve found out if the free plugin works and suits you, you might want to investigate if it’s worth investing into a proper “gift card engine”.
 The ROI is potentially very high.

 It’s quite impossible to cover all the options, so let’s stick to the most reliable plugin developers out there: WooCommerce.com and YITH.

 This is the premium version of the free plugin we mentioned earlier.
-YITH WooCommerce Gift Card Plugin can be purchased on YITH website as a standalone product, or you can join the YITH Club and for an affordable annual subscription you can use all their WooCommerce plugins on up to 30 sites.
+YITH WooCommerce Gift Card Plugin can be purchased on YITH website as a standalone product.

 The plugin page on YITH is very detailed, so I won’t spend too much time copying their content.